 In summary, the Karlsplatz market is the Montmartre of the Viennese Christmas landscape and an excellent location if you’re seeking something high quality and unique gift-wise (we buy a lot of presents here).

-Dates for 2023 are November 24th to December 23rd with opening times of midday to 8pm.
+The 2024 market lasts from November 15th to December 23rd with opening times of midday to 8pm.

 How to get to Art Advent